empowerID/empowernow_docs/docs/services/crud-service/how-to/connect-to-onprem-ldap-via-azrelay.md

 ---
 id: connect-to-onprem-ldap-via-azrelay
-title: Connect CRUD Service to On‑Prem LDAP via Azure Relay Bridge
+title: Connect Orchestration Service to On‑Prem LDAP via Azure Relay Bridge
-description: How to configure CRUD Service to talk to on‑prem LDAP/AD using Azure Relay Bridge (azbridge) without opening inbound firewall ports.
+description: How to configure Orchestration Service to talk to on‑prem LDAP/AD using Azure Relay Bridge (azbridge) without opening inbound firewall ports.
 ---

 ## When to use this